 19-year-old soldier from Massachusetts accounted for 72 years after he was reported missing during Korean War

-19-year-old soldier from Massachusetts accounted for 72 years after he was reported missing during Korean Warget the free app

 A soldier from Massachusetts who went missing during the Korean War and was later reported to have died in a prisoner of war camp has been accounted for using modern scientific techniques, military officials said.